 Food experts advise reheating the defrosted beans before eating.
-You can either use a microwave, saucepan, or an oven.
+You can either use a microwave, saucepan, or oven.
 The microwave makes reheating easy and faster.
 Furthermore, you will not be required to keep an eye on the meal.
 The oven takes quite a long to warm up the beans.
 Do not exceed 360 degrees Fahrenheit because the beans can dry and burn.
-Reheating on the saucepan can also be time consuming.
+Reheating on the saucepan can also be time-consuming.

 However, if not careful, you can burn the beans.
 This calls for the need to have water to prevent the drying ad burning of your meal.
 After warming your baked beans eat them immediately.
 At this point, they seem fresh and delicious.
 You will be dead wrong if you think freezing the baked beans can happen twice.
 The leftovers from the first freezing process will now be considered useless.
 Repeating the process destroys the taste and texture of the beans.

-Also, the beans may not be food for your health.
+Also, beans may not be food for your health.
 The reheated beans will be suitable for use for quite a long time.
 However, you should know their taste will keep on depreciating as the days go by.
 Until now, there is no research indicating the exact time the beans should stay on your shelf.
 To avoid wasting your beans, eat them right from the reheating day.
 You can also share the beans with friends or family to clear them up early.